Skip to main content

 What You Will Discover:

-• The Blueprint for Peace: We will meticulously explore the Four Noble Truths, not as abstract philosophy, but as a practical, step-by-step diagnostic for understanding the cause of stress and the path to freedom.
+• The Blueprint for Peace: Explore the Four Noble Truths as a practical framework for easing stress and finding freedom.

-• A Clear Way Forward: Learn how the Noble Eightfold Path provides a moment-to-moment guide for mindful living, ethical choices, and profound meditation.
+• A Clear Way Forward: Learn how the Noble Eightfold Path guides everyday mindful living, ethical choices, and deep meditation.

-Expect to leave each week feeling refreshed, inspired, and more connected to the simple, transformative joy that lies at the heart of the Dharma.
+Leave each week feeling grounded, inspired, and connected to the simple, transformative joy at the heart of the Dharma.

 Contact Nisa King with questions.